 Conditions Caused By Allergic Reaction in Guinea Pigs

 Conjunctivitis is pretty common in both animals and humans.
 This is an inflammation of the eyes and results in itchy eyes and red eyes.
 If not treated well, it can be contagious and rapidly spread.

 Asthma is also common in both humans and animals.
 This condition causes heavy breathing caused by a strong respiratory reaction.
 Thankfully, its symptoms can be kept to a minimum.

-Rhinitis is one of the most irritating allergic reactions.
-During rhinitis, your nose canals are secreting an excessive amount of fluid which reduces in the stuffy and runny nose.
 Guinea pigs can as well develop a symptom of rhinitis, especially during an allergic reaction.

 Eczema is a condition in which skin gets itchy and inflamed, often followed by a skin rash.
 This allergic reaction can be produced by pine or cedar bedding.

 All in all, guinea pigs can have serious allergic symptoms that we mentioned above.
 Having in mind that guinea pig is a rodent and rodents usually use their teeth and nose to recognize the world around them, they are sometimes greatly endangered.

 To significantly reduce the possibility of guinea pig allergy, you should avoid some of the food we mentioned, as well as pine and cedar bedding.